A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: A Normal Form for Conditions in Lattices of Subgraphs

-In this section, we introduce a normal form for conditions in $\Sub{T}$.
-In Sect.~\ref{sec:preliminaries:conditions_and_constraints}, we have already discussed that, given a type graph $\TG$ and a finite graph $T$ typed over it, we can consider conditions and constraints over two different categories: the category of graphs typed over $\TG$, $\GraphTG$, and the category $\Sub{T}$ of subgraphs of $T$.
+In this section, we introduce a normal form for conditions in lattices of subgraphs $\Sub{T}$.
+In Sect.~\ref{sec:preliminaries:conditions_and_constraints}, we have already discussed that, given a type graph $\TG$ and a (finite)\footnote{ The results in this section actually also hold when one allows graphs to be infinite, in contrast to our results in Sect.~\ref{sec:reduction-constraints-to-sub-t}. } graph $T$ typed over it, we can consider conditions and constraints in two different categories: the category of graphs typed over $\TG$, $\GraphTG$, and the category $\Sub{T}$ of subgraphs of $T$.
 Working with conditions in $\Sub{T}$ facilitates the construction of activation diagrams and subsequent derivation of non-blocking consistency-preserving rules we develop in~\cite{KZ26}.
 In particular, these constructions depend on the normal form we develop in this section.
 However, conditions in $\Sub{T}$ are inconvenient for the specification of general constraints (because of their expressing properties of concrete elements of $T$).
 To address this, in Sect.~\ref{sec:reduction-constraints-to-sub-t}, we provide a way to \emph{instantiate} a condition defined for graphs from $\GraphTG$ into a condition for graphs from $\Sub{T}$ such that its semantics is preserved.

 The key feature of the normal form we construct in this section is that it avoids any nesting.
 We show that in $\Sub{T}$ for every condition there is an equivalent condition without nesting.
 (This is in stark contrast to the case of $\GraphTG$, where every level of nesting increases the expressivity~\cite{Rensink04}.)
-We start by defining \emph{literals}, the building blocks of our normal form. \begin{definition}[Literal] Given a type graph $\TG$ and a finite graph $T$ typed over it, a \emph{literal} in $\Sub{T}$ is a condition of the form \textsf{true}, \textsf{false}, $\exists \, (b\colon B_0 \subseteq B_1, \textsf{true})$ or $\neg \exists \, (b \colon B_0 \subseteq B_1, \textsf{true})$, where $B_0,B_1$ are subgraphs of $T$. \end{definition}
+We start by defining \emph{literals}, the building blocks of our normal form. \begin{definition}[Literal] Given a type graph $\TG$ and a graph $T$ typed over it, a \emph{literal} in $\Sub{T}$ is a condition of the form \textsf{true}, \textsf{false}, $\exists \, (b\colon B_0 \subseteq B_1, \textsf{true})$ or $\neg \exists \, (b \colon B_0 \subseteq B_1, \textsf{true})$, where $B_0,B_1 \in \Sub{T}$. \end{definition}